fondation451/lambda_comp/README.md

 # lambda_comp
-Lambda calculus to C compiler
+Lambda calculus to C compiler.

 Project for the MPRI course "Functional Programming and type systems".

+The code can be found at https://github.com/fondation451/lambda_comp.

 ### Compilation